-Growing up, I remember spending most of my vacation time in the summers pouring over mouth-wateringly tempting photographs of intricately designed cakes, cookies and other baked goodies.
+Growing up, I remember spending most of my vacation time in the summers pouring over mouth-wateringly tempting photographs of intricately designed cakes, cookies and other baked goodies, while stuffing my face equally delicious treats like these Rainbow Cupcakes.
 My mom had (or must I say, still does) this tendency to pick up wonderfully photographed cookbooks cramped with an even more delicious assortment of recipes.
 It’s no wonder where I’ve caught the bug from.

 One look at the many overstocked shelves throughout my home will give you a slight idea of my fixation to them.
 Heck, who am I kidding!
 I have cookbooks peeping out from my pantry shelves, kitchen cabinets, on top of the fridge, and not to mention a few prized possessions that I deem only fit to snuggle on my bedside table.
 Yes, it’s shameful I know.
 I’m addicted.
 Hi, I’m Meena, and I’m a cookbook addict.
 There, I said it.
 Now hopefully, we can all get on with our very normal or some not-so-normal lives!

 Coming back to my Mom.
 I must say her favourites to collect included books on baking.
 And unlike me, who mostly drool over pages and pages of food talk, she actually dons her apron and puts those words into action.
 It’s no surprise then to point out that she bakes some of the best cakes I know.
 And not one to let Mr. Opportunity walk past my door without so much as grabbing him with both arms and giving him a tight hug, I decided to learn a few tricks from her while she’s here visiting me.
 And that’s how we got to baking these Rainbow Cupcakes – her speciality!